ChrisCummins/msc-thesis/docs/SkelCL.md

 * Source code: https://github.com/skelcl/skelcl

 SkelCL provides a high-level wrapper around OpenCL which aims to raise the level of abstraction for heterogeneous programming.
+It provides a set of algorithmic skeletons for data parallel operations: Map, Reduce, Scan, Zip, MapOverlap, and AllPairs.
+Each Skeleton is parameterised with muscle functions by the user, and is compiled into an OpenCL kernel for execution on device hardware.
+Communication between the host and device memory is performed lazily and is hidden from the user.

 ## Example usage